• Skip to primary navigation

 3 ripe bananas, container of flour, brown sugar, spices, butter, white chocolate chips, Frangelico

-This banana bread recipe is AH-MAZING.
+This white chocolate banana bread recipe is AH-MAZING.

 And really, the only extra step is browning the butter.
 It's worth the five minutes, I promise.